lukem1/lukem1.github.io/source/_posts/HW5-Chapter-4-Reflections.md

 **Using your knowledge of how an ATM is used, develop a set of use cases that could serve as a basis for understanding the requirements for an ATM system.**

-1. A user needs to withdraw money from a bank account.
+1. Withdraw from Bank: A user needs to withdraw money from a bank account.
+They enter their account info and pin on a keypad and request an amount of cash.
+The machine verifies this info, removes the amount from the users account, and returns the cash withdrawn.

-2. A user needs to convert credit into cash using a credit card.
+2. Credit to Cash: A user needs to convert credit into cash using a credit card.
+They swipe their card and enter their pin, then enter an amount to withdraw.
+The ATM charges the credit provider and returns the amount requested in cash.

-3. A user needs to deposit money into a bank account.
+3. Deposit cash to Bank: A user needs to deposit money into a bank account.
+They enter their account info and pin on a keypad and feed the cash into the machine.
+The value is counted and added to their account.

 ---